dimuzzo/testing-project/README.md

 # Testing Project by Alessandro
 Testing libraries and databases like GeoPandas, OSMnx, Rasterio and DuckDB.
-A lot of documentation is going to be uploaded...

 ---